Newth-QiLiang/Regular-Simple-Path-Queries/Readme.md

 ## Data Source:

 The link in the paper could find all the data.
+Note that the data type should be "vertex1, vertex2, label".

 ## Code: